rogerpence/toast-notifications-for-windows/README.md

 ![collateral/user-close-toast.png](https://rogerpence.dev/collateral/user-close-toast.png)

 There may be times when you want a long-lasting toast but don't want it closed by the user--rather you want to explicitly close it with your code.
 To do that, set `Dudration` to `ToastDuration.FOREVER` and set the `HideUserCloseButton` to `true`.
 When you want to close the toast, call the toast instance's `CloseToast()` method.
-This is discussed in more detail in the "Using toasts with a long-running process" section below.
+This is discussed in more detail in the "Avoiding Windows UI threading conflicts" section below.

 ### HeaderText